 Hot Summer Nights

 The hot hazy skies, combined with a dangerously hot sensor produced a red, noisy mess of an image.
-A an exposure of 30 seconds to a minute may be fine in this heat, but I was shooting 7 minute subs at ISO 1600 to pick up faint nebulosity through a narrowband 12nm Ha filter.
+An exposure of 30 seconds to a minute may be fine in this heat, but I was shooting 7-minute subs at ISO 1600 to pick up faint nebulosity through a narrowband 12nm Ha filter.
 Lesson learned!

 I have since returned to the Elephant’s trunk nebula in the constellation Cepheus, and let me tell you – it is faint!
 Photographing IC 1396 from a light-polluted backyard in the city has proved to be quite the challenge.
 I was able to capture about 2 hours of exposure on this nebula last week, which is not enough to produce a pleasing image.

 Best Beginner DSLR for Astrophotography

-At the time, they were the clear choice for astrophotographers, offering the only DSLR built for astrophotograpy (They later released the 60Da) Nikon has come a along way since then in the way of astrophotography, but my heart still belongs to Canon!
+At the time, they were the clear choice for astrophotographers, offering the only DSLR built for astrophotography (They later released the Canon 60Da) Nikon has come a long way since then in the way of astrophotography, but my heart still belongs to Canon.

-Canon EOS T3i
+Canon EOS Rebel T3i

 You will find used models of this camera body at online retailers (such as Henry’s in Canada) for a fraction of the price of a new CCD Astronomy Camera.
 You can no longer purchase this camera new, so if you can’t find a used body at camera retailers, you will have to search online forums such as Canada Wide Astronomy Buy and Sell, or Astromart.

 There are many different types of astrophotography cameras available, other than Digital SLR’s.
 Dedicated thermal-cooled CCD cameras are much better at producing deep-sky images with less noise, but are much more expensive and less user-friendly.

 Light Pollution Map

 To maximize my time under the stars, it makes more sense for me to get as much astrophotography in at home, in the backyard.
 (Hence the name of this website) The light pollution produced by the city I live in is quite heavy, especially in certain areas.
 My house is in the worst of it, being located in the central area of town.

 The Bortle Scale

 Do you see that?
 I am in a Red Zone!
-I would estimate that my location is either a class 6 or a 7 on the Bortle Scale, although I have not yet taken an accurate light pollution measurement.
-The Bortle Scale states that a class 6 zone (NELM 5.1-5.5) will have your surroundings easily visible, and that the Milky Way is visible only at the Zenith.
+I would estimate that my location is either a class 7 or 8 on the Bortle Scale, although I have not yet taken an accurate light pollution measurement.
+The Bortle Scale states that a class 6 zone (NELM 5.1-5.5) will have your surroundings easily visible and that the Milky Way is visible only at the Zenith.